MacOS

 macOS - Security - Enforce Lock Screen on Inactivity

-Enforce automatic lock screen on macOS endpoints after a specified period of user inactivity
+Enforce automatic screen lock on macOS endpoints after a configurable period of user inactivity

 Worklet Details